MukulRay1603/RoboticParry-PPO/README.md

-Samurai-Reflex-RL is a robotics project exploring  * *defensive reflex learning * * using reinforcement learning (PPO) inside a custom PyBullet simulation.
+Samurai-Reflex-RL is a robotics project exploring  **defensive reflex learning ** using reinforcement learning (PPO) inside a custom PyBullet simulation.

-A 7-DOF robotic arm learns to  * *detect, react, and parry * * incoming sword attacks from an opponent robot using continuous control.
+A 7-DOF robotic arm learns to  **detect, react and parry ** incoming sword attacks from an opponent robot using continuous control.

-This repository contains the full environment, training code, evaluation pipeline, and reproducible setup scripts.
+This repository contains the full environment, training code, evaluation pipeline and reproducible setup scripts.